halpma/customized-python-calculator-/README.md

 Oliver Holmes

 ### The Design
-All buttons have a white background
+All buttons have a light grey background
-Operation buttons are spelt out instead of being their symbols Background is a bright yellow grey bar at top displays operations
+Operation buttons are spelt out instead of being their symbols Background is a bright yellow grey bar at top displays operations numbers are all black so that you can see them all with the light grey backround